h1ncza/ytmusic-dl/README.md

 Script will provide you with single binary executable in the `bin` subdirectory.

 ### `Usage`
-Ytmusic-dl is a fully interactive command line application.
-Just run it from terminal and follow prompts.
+This is a fully interactive command line application.
+Just run `ytmusic-dl` from terminal and follow prompts.